ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Intuitively, the three different distribution choices for modeling new student generation allow us to capture different patterns in the historical data.

-When year-to-year variation in new student generation is minimal (i.e., underdispertion, meaning variance is less than the mean), the binomial distribution restricts the number of new students produced.
+When year-to-year variation in new student generation is minimal (i.e., underdispersion, meaning variance is less than the mean), the binomial distribution restricts the number of new students produced.

 When the number of new students generated matches the historical pattern (i.e., equidispersion, meaning that the historical mean and variance are approximately equal), the Poisson distribution's allowance for greater variability in new student numbers around a known mean.